-All KYEEMA staff, volunteers, consultants, partners or any other representatives associated with the delivery of its work must, at all times:
+All Kyeema staff, volunteers, consultants, partners or any other representatives associated with the delivery of its work must, at all times:

-- Undertake to create and maintain a safe and trusted environment that promotes implementation of this Policy and safeguards from SEAH. - Immediately report to KYEEMA any concern, suspicion or allegation of SEAH or breach of the KYEEMA Prevention of Sexual Exploitation, Abuse and Harassment Policy.
-Reporting procedures are outlined in Attachment 4. - It is mandatory for all KYEEMA staff, consultants and partners to report any concerns or allegations of SEAH they become aware of. - Malicious or deliberately false allegations will be taken very seriously, and the person may face disciplinary action.
+• Undertake to create and maintain a safe and trusted environment that promotes implementation of this Policy and safeguards from SEAH.

+- Immediately report to Kyeema any concern, suspicion or allegation of SEAH or breach of the Kyeema Prevention of Sexual Exploitation, Abuse and Harassment Policy.
+Reporting procedures are outlined in Attachment 4. - It is mandatory for all Kyeema staff, consultants and partners to report any concerns or allegations of SEAH they become aware of. - Malicious or deliberately false allegations will be taken very seriously, and the person may face disciplinary action. - Actively engage in a process that places survivors at the heart of our initiatives.

-It is strictly prohibited for KYEEMA staff, volunteers, consultants, partners or any other representatives associated with the delivery of its work to:
+It is strictly prohibited for Kyeema staff, volunteers, consultants, partners or any other representatives associated with the delivery of its work to:

-- Sexually exploit, abuse or sexually harass a child or adult. - Use their position of trust and authority to request any service or sexual favour from beneficiaries of KYEEMA programs, adults, children or others in the communities in which KYEEMA works, in return for protection or assistance, or coerce a person to engage in sexual intercourse or sexual activity.
+- Sexually exploit, abuse or sexually harass a child or adult. - Use their position of trust and authority to request any service or sexual favour from beneficiaries of Kyeema programs, adults, children or others in the communities in which Kyeema works, in return for protection or assistance, or coerce a person to engage in sexual intercourse or sexual activity. - Use personal accounts on social media and other online communication platforms to sexually harass or intimidate coworkers and personnel.

-KYEEMA is committed to:
+Kyeema is committed to:

-- Creating a safe working culture for all those whom KYEEMA serves and those working for and representing the organisation - Ensuring that all concerns or allegations of sexual harassment, abuse or exploitation are responded to in a timely and appropriate manner and there are multiple channels through which staff and other stakeholders can raise concerns. - Adopting a survivor centric approach where survivors are treated with dignity and respect, are involved in decision making, provided with comprehensive information and are offered support.
+- Creating a safe working culture for all those whom Kyeema serves and those working for and representing the organisation - Ensuring that all concerns or allegations of sexual harassment, abuse or exploitation are responded to in a timely and appropriate manner and there are multiple channels through which staff and other stakeholders can raise concerns. - Adopting a survivor centric approach where survivors are treated with dignity and respect, are involved in decision making, provided with comprehensive information and are offered support.